What is the Data Model in Excel?

 Data model in excel is a type of data table where we two or more than two tables are in relationship with each other through a common or more data series, in data model tables and data from various other sheets or sources come together to form a unique table which can have access to the data from all the tables.

-If we have three datasets related to the salesperson: First containing revenue information, a second containing income of salesperson, and third containing expenses of the salesperson.
+If we have three datasets related to the salesperson: First containing revenue information, the second containing the income of the salesperson, and the third containing expenses of the salesperson.

 - Convert the datasets to Table objects:

-- Check or uncheck the option: ‘My Table has Headers’ and click OK.
+- Step 2 – Check or uncheck the option: ‘My Table has headers’ and click OK.

 Adding the ‘Table’ objects to the Data Model: Via Connections or Relationships.